Month 1: Building the Baseline

 I celebrated my first visitor… it was me!

-This first month wasn’t about traffic or reach, it was about getting the foundation right.
-Seeing what worked, fixing what didn’t, and getting comfortable with the idea of showing up online.
-This is the phase where we build a baseline, both technically and mentally.
+This first month wasn’t about traffic or reach.
+It was about getting the foundation right, seeing what worked, fixing what didn’t, and getting comfortable with showing up online again.
+This is the phase for building a baseline, both technically and mentally.

 What I Said I’d Track

 In the very first post, So why create a personal website in 2025?, I said I’d treat this like a product and be transparent with the data.
-So here’s the first snapshot of how things are shaping up, one month in:
+So here’s the first snapshot of how things are shaping up.

 Metric